emma-ks/emma-ks.github.io/content/publication/journal-article/index.md

 ---
-title: "40 years of harmonized nitrogen and phosphorus data"
+title: "Harmonized nitrogen and phosphorus concentrations in the Mississippi/Atchafalaya River Basin from 1980 to 2018"
 authors:
 - Emma Krasovich
 - Peiley Lau